auth0-blog/polymer-with-auth0/README.md

 ## Setup

-1. Install the Polymer CLI: `npm install -g polymer-CLI`
+1. Install the Polymer CLI: `npm install -g polymer-CLI`.
-2. Clone this repo into the folder of your choice
+2. Clone this repo into the folder of your choice.
-3. Run `bower install` to install Bower components
+3. Run `bower install` to install Bower components.

 ## Integrate Your Auth0 Account